1973 Irish general election: Result

-The election day itself, February 28, 1973, saw a high level of voter turnout, with reports indicating that the result could hinge on just a few seats.
+The election day, 29 February 1973, saw a high level of voter turnout, with reports indicating that the result could hinge on just a few seats.
 The Evening Echo, reporting on the day, noted that the election had been one of the hardest-fought in recent years, with both sides campaigning vigorously on issues like prices, social welfare, jobs, and national security.
-The public’s engagement in the campaign was intense, with the results expected to be tight and possibly decided in the transfer of votes.
+The public's engagement in the campaign was intense, with the results expected to be tight and possibly decided in the transfer of votes.

-Lynch, by now facing the growing realisation that the election might not go in Fianna Fáil’s favour, continued to campaign hard.
+Lynch, by now facing the growing realisation that the election might not go in Fianna Fáil's favour, continued to campaign hard.
 He personally cast his vote early in the morning at Rathgar National School in Dublin, joined by his wife.
-Fine Gael’s leader, Liam Cosgrave, did likewise, casting his vote at Ballyroane National School in Rathfarnham.
+Fine Gael's leader, Liam Cosgrave, did likewise, casting his vote at Ballyroane National School in Rathfarnham.
 The mood of the campaign in these final days was tense, with both sides unsure about how the votes would finally play out.

 As votes were counted in the days that followed, it became clear that while Fianna Fáil had gained in terms of the percentage of the vote, it was not enough to maintain its dominance.
 Despite the increased support, the distribution of votes across constituencies, combined with the transfer system, ensured that the National Coalition could seize power.
 Jack Lynch, despite being hopeful for a win in the early stages, was the first Taoiseach to concede defeat live on television during an interview with RTÉ’s Brian Farrell.

-In the end, Fine Gael and Labour’s combined total of 73 seats gave them a slim majority, and the National Coalition emerged victorious after a bitter and hard-fought campaign.
-The campaign had been marked by an effective opposition strategy that capitalised on Fianna Fáil’s vulnerabilities, and the pact between Fine Gael and Labour proved to be a decisive factor in the outcome.
+In the end, Fine Gael and Labour's combined total of 73 seats gave them a slim majority, and the National Coalition emerged victorious after a bitter and hard-fought campaign.
+The campaign had been marked by an effective opposition strategy that capitalised on Fianna Fáil's vulnerabilities, and the pact between Fine Gael and Labour proved to be a decisive factor in the outcome.